 - Maneuver announcements.

 To include the Mapbox Navigation SDKs in your application, please visit the respective documentation pages for installation instructions, API reference, and sample code:

-While Mapbox does not offer official support for hybrid frameworks, third-parties have created plugins and integrations that allow to you use Mapbox SDKs with a variety of alternative development platforms.
+While Mapbox only offers official support for the Maps SDK for React Native, third parties have created other plugins and integrations that allow to you use Mapbox SDKs with a variety of alternative development platforms.